tera-toolbox-mods/library/README.md

 getSkillInfo(id, usingMask): Get the info of a player skill. returns an object with 4 values. raw(actual skill id), id(unpacked skill id), skill(double digit skill) and sub(the skill sub "stage")

-getEvent(opcode, packetVersion, payload): Returns the event of a raw payload.
+getEvent(opcode, packetVersion, payload): Returns the event of a raw payload. getPayload(opcode, packetVersion, data): Returns the raw payload of an event

 emptyLong(bool=true): creates an empty long jsonEqual(a, b): Checks if two json objects are the same